-- 9.1 First priority will be given to applicants for Mandatory DFG. - 9.2 Second priority will be given to those grant applicants whose health, safety and welfare would be compromised if essential works are not carried out quickly. - 9.3 Third priority will be given to assistance towards the cost of installing low cost energy efficiency improvements in the homes of owner-occupiers receiving or who have received a DFG and private sector landlords who are renting their accommodation. - 9.4 The Council operates to a fixed budget.
+- 9.1 First priority will be given to applicants for Mandatory DFG. - 9.2 Second priority will be given to those grant applicants whose health, safety and welfare would be compromised if essential works are not carried out quickly. - 9.3 Third priority will be given to assistance to private sector landlords for the conversion of suitable properties (that is; for the conversion of empty shops, offices or commercial buildings, or under-occupied properties, into smaller self-contained units for subsequent renting) into self-contained units of accommodation for renting in the private sector. - 9.4 The Council operates to a fixed budget.
 When this budget runs out no further grants will be paid.